Glossary of Buddhist Terms: Letters F – J

 Five omniscient wisdoms See Five exalted wisdoms.

-Five stages of completion stage In general, this refers to isolated speech, isolated mind, illusory body, clear light, and union.
-Sometimes it is used to refer to the five stages of blessing the self and so forth.
-See Tantric Grounds and Paths, Clear Light of Bliss, Mahamudra Tantra, and Essence of Vajrayana.
+Five stages of completion stage In general, these refer to isolated speech, isolated mind, illusory body, clear light, and union.
+In the practice of Heruka they refer to the stages of blessing the self, the vajra of various qualities, filling with jewels, dzoladhara, and inconceivability.
+See Tantric Grounds and Paths, Clear Light of Bliss, Mahamudra Tantra, The Oral Instructions of Mahamudra and Essence of Vajrayana.

 Foe Destroyer ‘Arhat’ in Sanskrit.
 A practitioner who has abandoned all delusions and their seeds by training on the spiritual paths, and who will never again be reborn in samsara.
 In this context, the term `Foe’ refers to the delusions.
 See also Hearer.

 Forgetfulness A deluded mental factor that makes us forget a virtuous object.
-See Understanding the Mind.
+See How to Understand the Mind.

 Form See Form aggregate, Form that is a phenomena source, and Visual form.

-Form aggregate Includes all the objects of the five sense awarenesses—all colors and shapes (visual form), sounds, smells, tastes, and tactile objects.
+Form aggregate Includes all the objects of the five sense awarenesses—all colours and shapes (visual form), sounds, smells, tastes, and tactile objects.
 A person’s form aggregate is his or her body.

 Form Body The Enjoyment Body and the Emanation Body of a Buddha.
 The first is his or her subtle Form Body and the second, of which each Buddha manifests a countless number, are gross Form Bodies that are visible to ordinary beings.
+See also Buddha's bodies.
 See Joyful Path of Good Fortune, Tantric Grounds and Paths, and Ocean of Nectar.

 Form that is a phenomena source Form that appears exclusively to mental awareness, such as a dream mountain that appears to a dream eye awareness.
 See also Phenomena source.
 See Tantric Grounds and Paths and Ocean of Nectar.